- Beginner’s Guide To Search Engine Optimization Basics (2021)

 Google considers schema markup to be a ranking factor in its algorithm.
 There are many different types of schema, but you want to make sure that you’re using all the right types of schema for your web pages.
 Here are a few examples of common schema types that you can include on your webpages.

-You should also check out our latest guide on how to add structured data to your website.
+You should also check out our latest guide on how to add structured data to your website and our list of best schema markup plugins for WordPress.

 Google has recently moved its index to “mobile only”.
 This means that you want to ensure your website is sized properly for users viewing it on mobile devices.